Trenzo55/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group script changes group of certain file 101-symbolic_link_permissions script changes the owner:group of a slink 102-if_only script will cahnge owner if it meets  a certian criterion 103-Star_Wars script will play star war on terminal
+13-change_group script changes group of certain file 101-symbolic_link_permissions script changes the owner:group of a slink 102-if_only script will cahnge owner if it meets  a certian criterion 103-Star_Wars script will play star war on terminal 100-change_owner_and_group -R for all files and folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~